hemaldias/hemaldias.github.io/_projects/homecell.md

 ![](/images/homecell/header.png)

-Affiliated with: Royal College of Art
+Affiliated with: Royal College of Art.
 We know that the electricity we consume comes from a mix of sources, with an increasing proportion being renewable.
 However, these green sources are heavily dependent on weather conditions, resulting in **intermittent and unpredictable supply**.

 We designed homecell to **store electricity from the national grid when it is most renewable**, allowing clean energy to be used at home, any time, by anyone.
 Giving the power back to the people in the green energy transition.